b-pardi/Research/BraTaDio_Fn/README.md

 - lower case dissipation for equation model plots
 - changed modeling plots to black points and err bars
 - removed 'analysis' from ov avgs

+- added ability to calculate C based on calibration fundamental frequency for Sauerbrey model

 5/18
 - added thin film in liquid to title of plot